How accountable are you? Introducing the Blue Sky Accountability Ladder

-“When you said you didn’t know, but you did know, what’s the real reason you haven’t done it?”
-I asked.
+“When you said you didn’t know, but you did know; what’s the real reason you haven’t done it?”

 “Ok, what didn’t the teacher make clear?”

-So here he’s kind of saying there’s maybe something I could have done, but at this point I’m still right in not having to do it, if it was my fault before, I’m still ok because there’s no time left.
+So here he’s saying there’s something I could have done, but at this point I’m still right in not having to do it, if it was my fault before, I’m still ok because there’s no time left.

-So when Vincent said: “My dad will kill me if I don’t do it”, he was acknowledging reality and in doing so, he moved up the ladder.
+Finally, Vincent moved onto, “My dad will kill me if I don’t do it”, where he was acknowledging reality.
 He realised that actually, if he was the only child in that room that hadn’t done the project, the teacher was going to hold him to account.
 He then moved into owning it.